Gabriel Ponce de León

 Gabriel Ponce de León (born 14 March 1979 in Junín, Buenos Aires) is an Argentine racing driver.
 He has run in different series, with major success in Turismo Carretera and TC 2000.

 He won the Formula Renault Argentina championship in 1998.
 He debuted in the TC 2000 championship the following year in the Ford YPF team of Oreste Berta.
-Win three titules, in 2001, 2003 and 2005.
+He won three titles, in 2001, 2003 and 2005.
 He was in the team until 2011.
 He remained in the series for two more years with Fiat Argentina and Honda Argentina factory-backed teams.

 Since 2002, Ponce de León has been Turismo Carretera driver, where he was vice-champion in 2010.
 He has also competed in Top Race V6, including with the Toyota Gazoo Racing Argentina team.
 He was third in the 2007 championship.